• A Sunbird’s Guide to Canada: Key Financial Tips for US Citizens

 Step 4: Initiate an In-Kind Transfer

+This is where we actually move our US taxable investments to Canada.
 The exact process will depend on the brokerage, but the key is to do an in-kind transfer.
-That means your US brokerage will simply send the holdings to your Canadian brokerage, as opposed to selling them and sending the cash.
+That means your US brokerage will transfer the holdings to your Canadian brokerage, as opposed to selling them and sending the cash.
 If you do it as an in-kind transfer, it is not a taxable event.
 If you liquidate your US holdings and send the cash, it’s taxable.

 Here are the steps for Questrade.